 Putting on your Jewett

 Always wear the Jewett orthosis over a clean, dry T-shirt.
 Put on your Jewett while lying down.
 Roll onto the back pad and strap without twisting or bending your back (you may need help from a caregiver).
 You may also have a helper slide the back pad under you while you are lying on your back.
-Place the Jewett frame on the front of your torso.
+To close the straps, insert the right side "keyhole" shaped piece over the peg and pull to tighten (slip the bigger end of the hole over the peg, then pull to engage the smaller part of the hole).
+Then close the brace like a book over the front of your body "Flip the latch on the other side to make it snug.
+You do not have to adjust the strap each time.
 Close the strap snugly so the Jewett controls your back movement.
 Be sure the clear sliding pads are under the straps so the straps don’t dig into your sides.
 If the Jewett “rides up” or twists out of position, it is too loose.
 For the Jewett to support and protect your spine in the proper manner, it must be worn very tight.

 If your doctor has told you to wear your Jewett at all times when standing or sitting, you can wear the Jewett in the shower or have sponge baths while lying on your bed without the brace.
 If you cannot wash and dry under pads of the Jewett while wearing it, you will need to lie on your bed and remove the Jewett for a short time.
 Be careful not to twist or bend your back while the Jewett is off.
 After your skin and the pads are all dry, put on a T-shirt and apply the Jewett snugly before sitting or standing.
 The Jewett may be worn with wet straps or you can dry the straps with a hair dryer set on low.